 - Dress professionally-This means all of you, even the parts that can’t been "seen" on the camera, it will make you feel more confident and ready for the interview

-For more information take a look at this video on How to Prepare for Video Interviews
+For more information, review this guide from Big Interview or take a look at this video on How to Prepare for Video Interviews

 Pre-Interview Aptitude Testing